-Bug 165971 - Need ability to anchor a callout endpoint to a piece of text or other content
+Bug 165971 - Need ability to anchor a callout shape endpoint to a piece of text or other content

 Status: UNCONFIRMED